Credit:

 What Is Online Learning?

 While no two educational platforms are exactly the same, a majority of them share some commonalities.
 To put it simply, they’re online spaces for helpful resources and educational content.
-It’s also a place where students and instructions can interact and have discussions.
+It’s also a place where students and instructors can interact and have discussions.
 The content is usually divided into a variety of topics.
 Most of the online course platforms feature a wide variety of classes, but others are more specific.

 Some educational platforms specialize in business-oriented and offer classes on HTML or resume writing.
 These platforms are great for gaining hard skills and other skills you’d utilize in a workplace environment.
 Meanwhile, other platforms may be more focused on self-improvement or creative pursuits.
 MasterClass, for example, offers courses on acting and scriptwriting.
 It really depends on what you’re looking to learn.